 Here at Waymark, we have the experience and expertise to make sure all the right checks and balances are in place to protect you and your property and ensuring you get the maximum return on your investment.
 From single property owners to multi-property portfolios, we have the perfect letting solution for you.

 In the same way that you need an Energy Performance Certificate (EPC) for selling a property, you need one to let a home too.
 One other key piece of documentation is a valid Gas Safety Certificate to cover all gas appliances within the property.
 They have to be renewed every 12 months and are supplied by a Gas Safe registered engineer.
-Fire alarms should also be on each and every floor and shown to have been tested and working.
+Smoke alarms should also be on each and every floor and shown to have been tested and working.
 If the property has open fires, then carbon monoxide checks and monitors need to be installed.
 It is also good practice to carry out an electrical check every five years.

 As a landlord, you are also advised to have certain insurances in place to protect against those unforeseen situations.